HLIBCov: Parallel Hierarchical Matrix Approximation of Large Covariance Matrices and Likelihoods with Applications in Parameter Identification: Methodology and algorithms

-Originally the $\H$-matrix technique was developed for the approximation of stiffness matrices coming from partial differential and integral equations \cite{Part1, GH03, Winter}.
-The idea behind $\H$-matrices is to approximate blocks far from diagonal (i.e., far from the singularity) by low-rank matrices.
-The admissibility condition (criteria) is used to divide a given matrix into sub-blocks (Fig.~\ref{fig:block_ct}) and define which sub-blocks can be approximated well by low-rank matrices and which not.
+The $\H$-matrix technique was originally introduced by Hackbusch (1999) for the approximation of stiffness matrices and their inverses coming from partial differential and integral equations \cite{Part1, GH03, Winter}.
+Briefly, the key idea of the $\H$-matrix technique is to divide the initial matrix into sub-blocks in a specific way, identify those sub-blocks which can be approximated by low-rank matrices and compute the corresponding low-rank approximations.